JNRowe/rdial/doc/config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If this key is set to ``True`` then ``rdial`` will interactively ask the user
-for for messages if they're not supplied as arguments.
+for for messages if they’re not supplied as arguments.

 .. _run-wrappers-label: